-All faculty are expected to contribute to the well-being of the university, the discipline, and the community.
+All faculty and lecturers are expected to contribute to the well-being of the university, the Department, and the community.
 This requires, inter alia, membership in or leadership of a professional association, and university or college committee, as well as performing some community service.
-The latter can take many forms, provided it is related to one's subject area of expertise.
-Examples include giving a lecture to a community group (e.g. Daughters of the American Revolution, League of Women Voters, Leisure and Learning Society, etc.), being interviewed by the local newspaper or radio or television station, serving on a community board, etc. It goes without saying that attendance at Departmental meetings called by the Department Chair is required, as is attendance at one commencement ceremony (fall or spring); exemptions for any reason other than illness or family emergency require approval of the Department Chair.
+The latter can take many forms, provided it is related to ??the mission of UWF, the Department, or one's field of expertise..
+Examples include giving a lecture to a community group (e.g. Daughters of the American Revolution, League of Women Voters, Leisure and Learning Society, etc.), being interviewed by the local newspaper or radio or television station, serving on a community board, etc. Attendance at Departmental meetings called by the Department Chair is required, as is attendance at one commencement ceremony (fall or spring); exemptions for any reason other than illness or family emergency require approval of the Department Chair.